 - Don’t use jargon when selling products & services

-- Avoid having an ego-trip about your content
+- Avoid ego-trips about your content

-- Forget about detailed feature lists
+- Drop the detailed feature lists

 - Focus on clear benefits to the end user